-And each year, we see increase in the people paying their Zakat in Ramadan, particularly its last blessed 10 days, seeking to multiply their reward untold times.
+And each year, we see an increase in the people paying their Zakat in Ramadan, particularly it’s last blessed ten days, seeking to multiply their reward countless times.

 We convey thousands of charitable sacrificial offerings of cattle for newborns (‘Aqiqah) to the hungry of the world throughout the year and accept and distribute to the poor the donations of valid redemptionpayments from fasting Ramadan (Fidyah) for the excused, as well as the atonement payments (Kaffarah) as expiations for missed days of fasting from those who violated their Ramadan fasts without valid exemption.